 Speaking of, let's talk blenders for a minute.
 Do you have an immersion blender?
 Have you ever used one of these magical little things?
 For recipes like this, they come in SO handy.
 You can puree the soup without ever pouring it into another vessel and you don't have to allow it to cool like you would in a traditional blender.
 You just dip the immersion blender into the pot, take it for a spin, and voila – smooth, creamy soup!
 They're also super easy to clean AND you can get one delivered via Amazon for about $30. 💪💪💪

 Immersion blender or no immersion blender, this soup is still incredibly easy to make.
-I recommend making a big batch to have for dinner tonight.
+I recommend making a big batch of this one pot sweet potato soup to have for dinner tonight.
 Leftovers will stay good in the refrigerator for 5-7 days, or you can store in gallon bags and freeze for later enjoyment!Print

 One-Pot Sweet Potato Soup

 This savory sweet potato soup is blended with miso, ginger, and subtle spice.
 It all comes together in one pot and takes less than 30 minutes to make.

 - ½ of one large yellow onion, sliced

 - 1 Tablespoon yellow miso paste (optional)

 - 4 cups sweet potatoes, roughly chopped